eProsima/Discovery-Server-docs/README.md

 	- **prefix** server unique identifier.
 It's optional because it may be specified in the profile but using this attribute we can avoid generate server profiles that only differ in prefix.
 	- **profile_name** identifies the profile associated with this server is a mandatory one.
 	- **persist** specifies if the participant is a [**SERVER**](#builtinattributes) or a [**BACKUP**](#builtinattributes).
-	- **creation_time** introduced for testing purposes specifies when a server must be created.
+	- **creation_time** introduced for testing purposes specifies in seconds when a server must be created.
-	- **removal_time** introduced for testing purposes specifies when a server must be destroyed.
+	- **removal_time** introduced for testing purposes specifies in seconds when a server must be destroyed.

-	Each server admits the following tags:
+	Each server element admits the following tags:
-	- **ListeningPorts** contains lists of locators where this server would use to listen for incoming client metatraffic.
+	- **ListeningPorts** contains lists of locators where this server will listen for incoming client metatraffic.
 	- **ServersList** contains at least one **RServer** tag that references the servers this one wants to link to.  **RServer** only has a prefix attribute.
 Based on this prefix the discover-server parser would search for the corresponding server locators within the config file.
 	- **publisher** introduced for testing purposes.
-Creates a publisher characterized by *profile_name*, *topic*, *creation_time* and *removal_time*.
+Creates a dummy publisher characterized by *profile_name*, *topic*, *creation_time* and *removal_time*.
 	- **subscriber** introduced for testing purposes.
-Creates a publisher characterized by *profile_name*, *topic*, *creation_time* and *removal_time*.
+Creates a dummy publisher characterized by *profile_name*, *topic*, *creation_time* and *removal_time*.

 + **clients** introduced for testing purposes.
 Is a list of dummy clients that the discovery-server must create and setup.
 Must contain at least a **client** tag.
 Each client admits the following attributes:
 	- **name** non mandatory but advisable for debugging purposes.
 	- **profile_name** identifies the profile associated with this server is a mandatory one.
 	- **server** specifies the prefix of the server we want to link to.
 This optional attribute saves us the nuisance of creating a **ServerList** (only if this client references a single server).
 Based on this prefix the discover-server parser would search for the corresponding server locators within the config file.
+	 - **listening_port** specifies a physical port where to listen for incomming traffic.
+This attribute is mandatory in TCP transport (client wouldn't receive other clients traffic without it).
+When using the TCPv4 the format is: [XXX.XXX.XXX.XXX:]XXXX where the IP address is the client's WAN address that must be specified if we want the client to be reachable from outside a local NAT.
-	- **creation_time** introduced for testing purposes specifies when a server must be created.
+	- **creation_time** introduced for testing purposes specifies in seconds when a client must be created.
-	- **removal_time** introduced for testing purposes specifies when a server must be destroyed.
+	- **removal_time** introduced for testing purposes specifies in seconds when a client must be destroyed.

-	Each server admits the following tags:
+	Each client element admits the following tags:
 	- **ServersList** contains at least one **RServer** tag that references the servers this one wants to link to.  **RServer** only has a prefix attribute.
 Based on this prefix the discover-server parser would search for the corresponding server locators within the config file.
 	- **publisher** introduced for testing purposes.
 Creates a publisher characterized by *profile_name*, *topic*, *creation_time* and *removal_time*.
 	- **subscriber** introduced for testing purposes.
 Creates a publisher characterized by *profile_name*, *topic*, *creation_time* and *removal_time*.

 + **types** is plainly the fast-RTPS types.
 It's introduced here for testing purposes to check how topic and type discovery info is handled by EDP.
 The associated documentation can be found [here](https://eprosima-fast-rtps.readthedocs.io/en/latest/xmlprofiles.html#xml-dynamic-types).

 + **snapshots** contains **snapshot** tags.
 Whenever a discovery-server creates a participant (client or a server) it becomes its *listener* in the sense that all discovery info received by the participant is relayed to him.
 This reported discovery info is stored in a database.
-A *snapshot* is a *commit* of this database in a given time.
+A *snapshot* is a *commit* of this database in a given time point.
+The **snapshots** element has a **file** attribute that must be filled with the filename of the xml results file if immediate validation is not desired.

  *Snapshots* are useful because within is recorded how much information each participant is aware of.
 If a participant reported no info or incomplete one there is a discovery failure.
 When the discovery server has finished to process the config file (creating and destroying entities or taking snapshots) then all **snapshots** taken are checked.
 If any of them shows discovery info leakages discovery server returns -1 and the unsuccessful *snapshot* is logged to the standard error.
+Note:
+  - this validation can be avoided using the **file** atribute of the **snapshots** collection.
+  - there is a particular case that requires special treatment by using **snapshot** attribute **someone**.
+By default **someone** is true and no discovery info reported by any participant is regarded as a failure, yet in some tests we want to validate the absence of discovery if settings are wrong so **someone** may be set false then.

  **snapshot**  tag has a single mandatory attribute **time** which specifies when the snapshot must be taken.
 The text content of the tag is regarded as a description where the user can specify which event may required validation (participant creation or removal, etc...).

 The [tests](#testing) are probably the best examples of the above xml definitions put into practice.